chanzer0/NFL-DFS-Tools/README.md

 ### Simulation Methodology

-We assume player fantasy point distributions are [gaussian](https://en.wikipedia.org/wiki/Normal_distribution) and create [monte carlo simulations](https://en.wikipedia.org/wiki/Monte_Carlo_method) using the provided fantasy point projections and standard deviations.
+We assume player fantasy point distributions are [multivariate gaussian](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) and create [monte carlo simulations](https://en.wikipedia.org/wiki/Monte_Carlo_method) using the provided fantasy point projections, standard deviations and player correlations.
 For the lineup generation process, we take the provided `tournament_lineups.csv` file (if `file` is provided as an argument in the terminal) and then sample from the provided ownership projections to fill the rest of the contest, using the field size provided in the `contest_structure.csv` file.
 The `max_pct_off_optimal` configuration allows the user to be specific about which generated lineups are kept and which are thrown out, based on the lineup's total projected fantasy points.
 Once the lineups are generated and the simulated fantasy point distributions are created, we determine the rank of each lineup for each sim and then allocate prize money based on the values provided in the `contest_structure.csv` file.

 ### IMPORTANT NOTES